armadillica/flamenco/README.md

 * `dashboard` containing the dashboard (web interface to talk to the server)

 This structure explains also the naming conventions adopted to distinguish the different parts of Flamenco.
-Each folder contains an individual Flask application.
-Server, Manager and Worker exchange JSON formatted messages between each other via a Rest API.
+Each folder contains an individual Flask application (except for the worker).
+Server, Manager and Worker exchange JSON formatted messages between each other via a REST API.
 Dashboard connects to the Server only and accepts connections from clients (Browsers).

 ### About the web interface